~ The best wines are the ones we drink with friends ~

 One of the most popular white grape varieties in America and throughout the New World, as well as the white grape of the Burgundy region of France.
 Very easy to enjoy thanks to its full, round body and buttery, appley flavors laced with toastiness (the latter comes from the oak barrels used in the making of most chardonnays).

 The famous sparkling wine produced in the Champagne region of France, about 90 miles northeast of Paris.
 Champagne is generally a blend of three grapes–two red: pinot noir and pinot meunier, and one white: chardonnay.
 It is made by a labor-intensive method known as methode Champenoise in which the secondary bubble-causing fermentation takes place inside each individual bottle.
 Made in a variety of sweetness levels, Champagnes range from bone-dry to sweet.
 The most popular of these is Brut.
+Champagne often has apple, pear and citrus flavors with a vanilla finish.

 The classic red grape of the Beaujolais region of France, and also grown in California, gamay possesses a super fruity, grapey flavor not unlike melted black cherry Jello.
 The wine is often at its best served slightly chilled.